jazzdev/mel/README.md

 -----------

-An IRC bot that saves messages for offline users and sends those messages to those users when the reconnect.
+An IRC bot that saves messages for offline users and sends those messages to those users when they reconnect.

 Dependencies
 ------------